itlackey/articles/posts/ef-core-migrations-and-serilog-in-aspnet-core.md

 ---
 title: EF Core Migrations and Serilog in ASPNet Core
 description: Posting a note about using EF Core Migrations while using Serilog in a ASPNet Core application.
-A co...
 tags: 'dotnet, csharp, aspnet, efcore'
 published: true
 id: 512734